SemanticSimilarityGuard¶

 - Warm up on startup: Generate a dummy embedding to load the model

-- Use with PatternGuard: Fast pattern matching filters 70% of attacks before semantic check
+- Use with PatternGuard: Fast pattern matching filters the majority of attacks before semantic check

 from oxideshield import multi_layer_defense, semantic_similarity_guard